andersbjorkland/instagram-display-extension/README.md

  rm -rf public/thumbs/400×300×c/instagram/
 ```

+### Configuration
+The configuration file is found at ``config\extensions\andersbjorkland-instagramdisplayextension.yaml``.

+* You can configure upload location, though default *files/instagram* is recommended to make the thumbnail-function work.

+* Specify if you want the default style for the twig-partial (*_div.html.twig*) to be active.

+* Specify height and width for the media-files.
+This will crop the image to the specified dimensions.
+Setting either to null will keep the media file's original aspect ratio.
+Setting both to null will keep the image's original size.

+* Dictate what colors to use for the pagination button and links.

+* Determine if you want to show video media, and weather it should be stored on your server.

 ## Feedback is Welcome
 Please reach out to me at contact@andersbjorkland.online if you have suggestions for features or improvements.
 You may open issues and push requests for said issues as well.